TheRealJoelmatic/RemoveAdblockThing/README.md

 ## Introduction

 This repository contains a userscript designed to remove the annoying "Ad blocker are not allowed on Youtube" popup.
 Follow the instructions below to get started.
+We also have an undetected way of skipping ads if you get blocked from the video player.

 ## Installation